 Auburn Marine Fish Lab Tag REWARD INFORMATION

-If the fish has a white tag located in the back of the fish we offer $50 reward for the return of the tag, but we do not need the fish carcass.
+If the fish has a white tag located in the back of the fish, we offer a $50 reward for the return of the tag, but we do not need the fish carcass.
 Some of these fish with white tags will also have an external transmitter attached on the top of the fish that we need to get back.

 Please call the Auburn University Marine Fish Lab in Fairhope, AL at:(251-990-4858).
-We will schedule a time for someone to come pickup the fish carcass and tag.
+We will schedule a time for someone to come pick up the fish carcass and tag.

 DID YOU CATCH A FRESHWATER AU Tagged Fish OR A RED SNAPPER WITH A YELLOW TAG IN THE BACK?

 The Auburn Marine Fish Lab research tags marine fish with blue internal anchor tags in the belly and white tags in the back.
 If your yellow fish tag is located in the back, please contact the Quantitative Fisheries Lab.

 WHAT SHOULD YOU DO IF YOU CAUGHT AN AUBURN TAGGED Red Snapper, Gray Triggerfish, or Shark?

 If the fish has a blue belly or back tag please keep the fish carcass, external and internal tags.
 The carcass and external tag are required to receive the $150 reward.
 If the fish has a white back tag, just keep the tag.